Kieron Burke

-Kieron Burke is a professor known for his work in the field of quantum mechanics, particularly in developing and advancing density functional theory (DFT).
+Kieron Burke is an American chemistry researcher.
+He is a professor known for his work in the field of quantum mechanics, particularly in developing and advancing density functional theory (DFT).
 He holds joint appointments as a distinguished professor in the Departments of Chemistry and Physics at the University of California, Irvine (UCI).
-He is the interim dean of the UCI School of Physical Sciences.

 Career and research

-Density functional theory

-Burke's primary research focus is on density functional theory (DFT), a computational quantum mechanical modeling method used to investigate the electronic structure of many-body systems, particularly atoms, molecules, and condensed phases.
-DFT has become an essential tool in chemistry and materials science due to its balance of accuracy and computational efficiency.
-Burke has been instrumental in developing formalism, new approximations, and extensions of DFT to various scientific applications (UCI Chemistry) (Eddleman Quantum Institute) (UCI DFT).

-Key contributions

-Kieron Burke has contributed significantly to several areas within DFT, including:
+Burke primarily researches on density functional theory (DFT), which is a way to solve quantum mechanics equation for electrons in any substance.
+He contributed to various areas within the field, including in ACFD, thermal DFT, and using machine learning in calculations regarding DFT.

+Recognition